oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 		 If you specify a `vlanId`, the `skipSourceDestCheck` cannot be specified because the source/destination check is always disabled for VNICs in a VLAN.
 See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).

 		Example: `true`
+	* `subnet_cidr` - (Optional) One of the IPv4 CIDR blocks allocated to the subnet.
+Represents the IP range from which the VNIC's private IP address will be assigned if `privateIp` or `privateIpId` is not specified.
+Either this field or the `privateIp` (or `privateIpId`, if applicable) field must be provided, but not both simultaneously.
+Example: `192.168.1.0/28`
 	* `subnet_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet to create the VNIC in.
 When launching an instance, use this `subnetId` instead of the deprecated `subnetId` in [LaunchInstanceDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/requests/LaunchInstanceDetails).
 At least one of them is required; if you provide both, the values must match.

 		If you are an Oracle Cloud VMware Solution customer and creating a secondary VNIC in a VLAN instead of a subnet, provide a `vlanId` instead of a `subnetId`.
 If you provide both a `vlanId` and `subnetId`, the request fails.